shinnguyen5589/KoolingSDK/README.md

 | **Embed & Sign** | Dynamic framework that needs to be copied to app bundle | ❌ Don't use |
 | **Embed Without Signing** | Dynamic framework, manual signing | ❌ Don't use |

-### 4. Why "Do Not Embed" for KoolingSDK?
+### 4. Why "Do Not Embed" for Both Frameworks?

-- ✅ **Static Linking**: KoolingSDK is designed to be statically linked
+- ✅ **Static Linking**: Both frameworks are designed to be statically linked
-- ✅ **Alamofire Included**: Alamofire is already bundled within KoolingSDK
+- ✅ **Separate Dependencies**: Alamofire is a required dependency for KoolingSDK
-- ✅ **Smaller App Size**: No framework duplication in final app bundle
+- ✅ **Smaller App Size**: Static linking reduces final app bundle size
 - ✅ **Faster Launch**: No dynamic loading overhead
 - ❌ **Avoid "Embed & Sign"**: Would cause duplicate symbols and linker errors